erawn/otherwise/README.md

 [yarn](https://yarnpkg.com/) that is installed with JupyterLab.
 You may use `yarn` or `npm` in lieu of `jlpm` below.

+Install Jupyter
+pip3 install jupyterlab@2.2.0
+(if you have jupterlab already installed, you probably want to run : jupyter lab clean --all)

 ```bash
 # Clone the repo to your local environment
 # Move to codegen directory